+entrepreneurial skills development.
 Partnership based.
 We work with registered charities to amplify our impact.

+Focused.
+We target our investments

+towards education and training,

+employment readiness and

 Long-term.
 We aim to create partnerships of three-years or more, designed for iterative impact.